-|1 1⁄2 fl oz||Irish whiskey|
+|1 1/2 fl oz||Irish whiskey|

 |1/2 fl oz||Green Chartreuse liqueur|

-|1 fl oz||Martini Rosso vermouth|
+|1 fl oz||Martini Rosso sweet vermouth|

-|1⁄2 fl oz||Chilled water (omit if using wet ice)|
+|1/3 fl oz||Chilled water (omit if using wet ice)|

-Difford's Guide remains free-to-use thanks to the support of the brands in blue above.
+Difford's Guide remains free-to-use thanks to the support of the brands in red above.

 Chartreuse fans will love this serious drink.
 The uninitiated will hate it.

 Adapted from a recipe which first appeared in Hugo R. Ensslin's 1916 Recipes for Mixed Drinkswhere he stipulates equal parts.
-It also appears in Harry MacElhone's 1922 ABC of Mixing Cocktails, although MacElhone's recipe calls for ½ ounce Green Chartreuse, 2 ounces Irish whiskey and 1 ounce sweet vermouth>.
+The Tipperary also appears in Harry MacElhone's 1922 ABC of Mixing Cocktails, although MacElhone's recipe calls for ½ ounce Green Chartreuse, 2 ounces Irish whiskey and 1 ounce sweet vermouth>.